-The key success to pass this exam is to work with Information Security on a regular basis and specifically with ISO 27001 standard.
+The key success to passing this exam is to work with Information Security on a regular basis and specifically with ISO 27001 standard.

 To prepare for this exam, I recommend Instructor-led classroom-based training.
 You can find a list of accredited training providers here.
 You can also order the following exam preparation book: foundations of information security based on ISO27001 and ISO27002 from Van Haren Publishing, 3rd edition.

-Last but not least, I highly recommend to start watching the free training ISO 27001 foundation course provided by advisera.com here.
+Last but not least, I highly recommend starting watching the free training ISO 27001 foundation course provided by advisera.com here.